jakyunknown/FamiliarAI/README.md

 # Familiar - Caregiver Dashboard

-A caregiver dashboard for tracking people recently seen by a dementia support camera system.
+Familiar Ai is a open sourced caregiver dashboard for tracking people recently seen by a dementia support camera system to help dementia patients rember their loved ones built by Judah C, Pranav E,and Ronak R.

 ## Project Overview